-If you have been following the MSCC - Mauritius Software Craftsmanship Community some weeks back, you would have noticed a forthcoming meetup on MariaDB and improved security features spoken by Joffrey Michaie from OceanDBA and Codarren Velvindron from the Hackers Mauritius.
+If you have been following the MSCC - Mauritius Software Craftsmanship Community some weeks back, you would have noticed a forthcoming meetup on MariaDB and improved security features spoken by Joffrey Michaie from OceanDBA and Codarren Velvindron from the cyberstorm Mauritius.
 Thanks to Jochen Kirstätter (joki) founder of the MSCC who proudly sponsored the event.

 Joffrey at the MariaDB meet up

 Some craftsmans at the Meet up